genderdoog/doppelganger/README.md

 ## Features
 - Responsive; adapts to any screen size.
-- Keybaord friendly navigation and controls.
+- Keyboard friendly navigation and controls.
 - Dedicated mobile view designed for a optimised browsing experience on pocket sized devices.
 - Custom cursor and context menu faithfully recreated to match the original source material.